-66. For each of the 5 cases included in your portfolio demonstrating your litigation experience, you need to set out the following:
+- 64. For each of the 5 cases included in your portfolio demonstrating your litigation experience, you need to set out the following: - a concise description of the case, its progression and the outcome; - the law arising in the case and its application to the facts;

-- a concise description of the case, its progression and the outcome; - the law arising in the case and its application to the facts; - procedural or process issues, including the court and, where relevant, the track to which the case was allocated; - evidential issues arising in the case; - ethical or conduct issues arising in the case; - funding issues arising in the case; - research undertaken in the case, relating to law or procedure; - decision making in the case and any advice taken on strategic issues in the case; - any training or development needs identified, arising from the case. - 67.
-An exemplar Criminal litigation case has been provided in the Guidance on completing the form which can be found here.
+- procedural or process issues, including the court and, where relevant, the track to which the case was allocated; - evidential issues arising in the case; - ethical or conduct issues arising in the case; - funding issues arising in the case; - research undertaken in the case, relating to law or procedure; - decision making in the case and any advice taken on strategic issues in the case; - any training or development needs identified, arising from the case.